All Products

 failure-policy

-• Fail: The creation of the service account is interrupted if an exception occurs.
-We recommend that you do not use this value because this setting may cause the failure of the workload deployment.
+• Fail: Interrupts the creation of the service account if an exception occurs.
+This is not recommended because it might cause the business deployment to fail.

 Important